vatesfr/packer-plugin-xenserver/README.md

 This builder plugin extends packer.io to support building images for XCP-ng.

-This is a fork trying to simplify how the builder works, and keep the minimum of code for maintenance
+This fork focuses on simplifying the builder’s logic and reducing the amount of code to make maintenance easier.

 ## Status